P-Kohl/Mixxx_SoundConfig_Choice/README.md

 bash Menu Script to chose SoundConfig for Mixxx

-Supposed you have 2 possible SoundConfigs:
+Supposed you have 2 possible SoundConfigs:<br>
-  One without any extension - your computer only... let's call it "preparation" (prep) One with extension like soundcard(s)... let's call it called "perform" (perf)
+  One without any extension - your computer only... let's call it "preparation" (prep)<br>
+  One with extension like soundcard(s)... let's call it called "perform" (perf)<br>

 The bash script file MixxxSoundCfgChoice.sh is to place in the home folder of the user and does the work: create some file if needed (prep_soundconfig.xml and perf_soundconfig.xml)